getreu/tp-note/docs/source/tpnote--manpage.md

 extensions_md = [ 'txt', 'md', 'markdown' ]
 ```

-The default file extension for new note files is defined in:
+The default file extension for new note files under Windows is defined as:

 ```toml
 [filename]